TheArturthur/CoppermindScraper/Cosmere/Miles Dagouter.md

 Even while working outside the law, Miles still sees himself as a lawman in many ways.
 Miles still acts like a lawman rather than a criminal, hunting down those who try to interfere with his plans, rather than going to ground.
 He believes that he serves the spirit of the law, if not the letter, and that he can now mete out real justice.
 He believes that the true criminals are the lords and ladies of Elendel, and to ever create lasting change in reducing crime in the Roughs, he has to destroy the place that crime comes from, which he believes to be the City.
 Miles thinks that a man can only help the poor or serve the nobility, but not both.
 He also feels that the elite do nothing to actually help the poor and needy in the Roughs and in the City.
 His desire to overthrow the establishment and destroy the City is not only to help the poor, he takes some small satisfaction in the idea of seeing the corrupt nobles punished for their uselessness.
 Even with his new convictions, Miles still often questions himself and his decisions, as he has all his life.
 Despite this uncertainty, Miles displays an imperious and confident attitude.
 Despite his strong beliefs, Miles is still heavily impacted by how people see him.
 As a former hero of the Roughs, Miles hid his face when going on Vanisher raids for fear of being recognized and branded a criminal.
 He was hurt when people in the Roughs hated him even while he did his job, but now as the leader of the Vanishers people love him, despite their fear.
 However, Miles eventually comes to realize that he is an outlaw now and proud of it, and stops covering his face when committing a robbery.

-### Appearance
-Miles has a hawk-like, but narrow face, with prominent eyebrows and short, black hair.
-He is an athletic man, with a powerful chest.
-As a lawman of the Roughs, he normally wears a white duster over regular rugged clothing of the Roughs.
-He never wears a hat and instead greases his hair back.
-He also wears tinted spectacles to shade his eyes against the sun.
-After moving to Elendel and taking up with the Vanishers, Miles' style of dress changes noticeably.
-He begins to wear the clothes of a city worker, frayed trousers held with suspenders over a buttoned shirt.
-He also develops a slouch.
-When Miles prepares to confront Wax for the final time, he wears his old lawman's uniform, one more time.
-Whatever the clothes, Miles wears boots.
-Miles wears his goldminds on his lower arms, and likely elsewhere in his body, piercing his skin like bolts to prevent them from being Pushed or Pulled on.
-He has around thirty goldminds on his person at all times.
-Miles carries a silver lighter with the insignia of the lawkeepers of True Madil etched on its surface.
-He also smokes [[Citizen Magistrates\|Citizen Magistrates]], an expensive brand of cigar, which he often has on his person.
-Many times there is a stick or two of dynamite concealed inside the cigar box Miles carries a big-bore revolver, preferring firepower to accuracy, as well as a knife in the back of his boot.
-Later, after joining the Set, Miles' weapons and rounds are often made of an [[Aluminum\|aluminum]] alloy to prevent Pushing and Pulling.
-When committing crimes as the leader of the Vanishers, he wears a mask to hide his identity, as he is a rather well-known man in some circles.

 ### Religious Beliefs